axelerant/engg-handbook/content/docs/how-we-work/drupal/coding.md

 ## Contribution first

-We have a strong enthusiasm for [open source contributions]({{< relref "../open-source-contribution/" >}}), particularly in coding.
+We have a strong enthusiasm for [open source contributions]({{< relref "../open-source-contribution/" >}}), particularly in [Drupal]({{< relref "../open-source-contribution//drupal-contribution/" >}}) coding.
 Whenever we encounter a problem within a module, our first instinct is to find a solution and submit a patch to address it.
 Similarly, if we come across someone seeking assistance in the drupal.org issue queue and we happen to know the answer, we gladly provide a comment to help them out.
 Additionally, when we develop a generic solution that can solve a common problem, we will submit it as a module.
 We believe in the power of collaboration and the impact of shared knowledge.

 ## Security